Logo

 3 min read

-If your Whirlpool, Maytag, or Amana washer shows the F8E1 or LO FL error code, it means there’s a problem with water filling.
-This error occurs when the washer doesn’t detect a change in water level within a set time or fails to sense water entering as expected.
-In this guide, we’ll go over the common causes and provide step-by-step instructions to help you troubleshoot and fix the issue.
+If your Whirlpool, Maytag, or Amana washer shows the F8E1 or LO FL error code, it indicates a problem with the water fill process — either the washer isn’t detecting a change in water level within the expected time or it can’t sense water entering the drum at all.
+In this guide, AZParts will help you understand what’s causing the issue and walk you through step-by-step solutions to troubleshoot and resolve it quickly and safely.

 washer